sjbell/basic_ssh_honeypot_with_downloader/README.md

 # Basic SSH honeypot with downloader
-A basic SSH honeypot with downloader.
+Following on from [Part 1](https://github.com/sjbell/basic_ssh_honeypot) this repo extends the basic SSH honeypot with a downloaderer.
 Made with Python; containserised in Docker